New Zealand Beat India In World Test Final - UrduPoint

 But New Zealand captain Kane Williamson and Ross Taylor, the team's most-experienced batsmen, settled any lingering nerves in an unbroken stand of 96.

-Williamson, who won plaudits for the sporting way he dealt with defeat in the 2019 World Cup final, was 52 not out following his first-innings 49, with Taylor -- who hit the winning boundary -- unbeaten on 47.
+Williamson, who won plaudits for the sporting way he dealt with defeat in the 2019 World Cup final, was 52 not out.
+It was only the second fifty of the match after New Zealand opener Devon Conway's first-innings effort and followed Williamson's first-innings 49.

 India's last hope of turning the tide evaporated when, with New Zealand 55 runs shy of victory at 84-2, Cheteshwar Pujara dropped a regulation slip catch off the luckless Jasprit Bumrah to reprieve Taylor on 26.

-Bumrah dropped Williamson shortly before one of the most outstanding batsmen of his era completed an 86-ball fifty, including eight fours.

-Taylor ended the match in the 46th over when he whipped Mohammed Shami off his pads for four.
+Taylor ended the match when he whipped Mohammed Shami off his pads for four.

+- 'Great heart' - "It's a very special feeling," said Williamson at the presentation ceremony as he paid tribute to a "formidable" India side.

+"It was just great the heart that our team showed to get across the line in what was a brilliant Test.

-- Southee strikes - In a match in which bowlers held sway it was New Zealand's all-pace attack that did most damage Wednesday by dismissing India for just 170 in their second innings despite blue skies providing the best batting conditions of the game.
+"We know we don't always have the stars -- we rely on a few other bits and pieces to try and stay in games and be competitive and I think we saw that in this match."
+In a match in which bowlers held sway, New Zealand's all-pace attack did most damage Wednesday by dismissing India for just 170 in their second innings as blue skies provided the best batting conditions of the game.

-Tim Southee took wickets at both ends of the innings in a return of 4-48 in 19 overs, with longtime new-ball partner Trent Boult striking twice in an over during his 3-39.
+Tim Southee took 4-48 in 19 overs, with longtime new-ball partner Trent Boult striking twice in an over during his 3-39.

-And the towering Kyle Jamieson followed his first-innings 5-31, by snaring India captain Virat Kohli for the second time in the match during a miserly 2-30 in 24 overs.
+The towering Kyle Jamieson, named player of the match, followed his first-innings 5-31 by snaring India captain Virat Kohli again during a miserly 2-30 in 24 overs.

+"We did really well with the ball in the first innings to pull things back nicely but this morning was the difference, where the Kiwi bowlers really executed their plans to perfection," said Kohli, whose side face England in a five-Test series starting in August.

-New Zealand, whose only previous men's title in an International Cricket Council tournament was their 2000 Champions Trophy one-day final win over India, would have confronted an even smaller target had Rishabh Pant not been dropped on five during his innings of 41.
+New Zealand would have confronted an even smaller target had Rishabh Pant not been dropped on five during his innings of 41.

 Few cricket lovers would begrudge New Zealand, a country with a population of around five million compared with cricket powerhouse's India's 1.3 billion, their success.

-But they entered a final worth $1.6 million to the winners, hardened by a recent 1-0 series win in England, whereas India were playing their first Test since March.
+They entered a final worth $1.6 million to the winners, hardened by a recent 1-0 series win in England, while India were playing their first Test since March.

 The reserve day, the first time a Test has gone into a sixth day since the 2005 Super Series in Australia, was deployed in the hope a two-year effort to crown red-ball cricket's first official world champions would end with an outright winner.